モロッコ

 • Breakfast

-• Fes sightseeing Fes is Morocco's oldest royal city and one of the most fascinating and stimulating places.
+• Fes sightseeing Fes is Morocco’s oldest royal capital and one of the most fascinating and stimulating places.
 It has a medina preserved in the most complete form in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
-Regarded as the cultural capital, Fes consists of three areas: Fes el-Bali (the old city), Fes el-Jdid (the new city), and the modern Ville Nouvelle influenced by the French colonial period.
+Regarded as the cultural capital, Fes consists of three areas: Fes el-Bali (the old city), Fes el-Jdid (the new city), and the Ville Nouvelle influenced by the French colonial period.

-• Attachment Image from Itinerary Row: 96444 Attachment Image from Itinerary Row: 96444
+• Attachment Image from Itinerary Row: 188083 Attachment Image from Itinerary Row: 188083 Attachment Image from Itinerary Row: 188083

 • Riad Jeanne